blockfirm/pine-payment-server/README.md

-        "id": "", (string) User ID - a hash 160 of the user's public key "publicKey": "", (string) A public key encoded as base58check "username": "", (string) Username of the user "displayName": "" (string) Display name of the user },
+        "id": "", (string) User ID - a hash 160 of the user's public key "publicKey": "", (string) A public key encoded as base58check "username": "", (string) Username of the user "displayName": "", (string) Display name of the user "avatar": { (object) Metadata about the user's avatar.
+Null if the user doesn't have any "checksum": "" (string) A checksum of the image }
+    },
     ...
 ]